In this article:

 If your bill exceeds the Max Transaction Allowance for your account, you cannot use that account to pay for this bill.
 The Max Credit Allowance defines how much your account can be overdrawn by (the maximum negative value your Balance can reach).
 The Balance is how much store credit you have.

 If your Max Transaction Allowance or Max Credit Allowance display $0.00, it means those values are unlimited.

 When you have selected your account, the staff will require the customer to tell them the correct password to proceed (the account password will be displayed to the staff only).
 If the password is correct, then tap Yes.

 Press EMAIL RECEIPT and a window will pop up asking for the email address to send the receipt.
 Enter the email and press DONE.
 If you are completing a sale for a member with a registered email address, then you will not need to enter the email address when you choose to email them the receipt.

-To complete the sale (transaction), press the Complete Sale button, after which you will be redirected to the menu interface with a clear order.
-The sale will be recorded in the Orders History screen.
+To complete the sale (transaction), press the COMPLETE SALE button, after which you will be redirected to the menu interface with a clear order.
+The sale will be recorded in the Order History screen.